-Listen and Engage
+2. Listen Actively and Engage

 If you’re looking flexible conference venue in Northamptonshire, look no further than Sedgebrook Hall.
-From two to 200 our 22 flexible meeting rooms will rise to any occasion, whichever room you choose, you’ll benefit from the latest AV technology and technical support, natural daylight, air conditioning, modern facilities and superfast Wi-Fi.
+Our 22 flexible meeting rooms can accommodate groups of two to 200.
+Regardless of the room you choose, you’ll benefit from state-of-the-art AV technology, natural daylight, air conditioning, modern facilities, and superfast Wi-Fi.
 Don’t hesitate to get in contact for more information.Go back to other articles